fbpx

 No question: lacquered ceilings.
 They create sparkle.
 If my client can’t afford to do it everywhere, I suggest doing it in the dining room.
 It adds something so special with candlelight and the table.
 It’s one of those things that people don’t notice right away, but it will transform the room.

-A fireplace surround with classic woodwork embellishments is painted the same neutral color as the wainscoting walls and curtain panels.
+A fireplace surround with classic woodwork embellishments is pained the same neutral color as the wall panels and curtain panels.
 Touches of blue-and-white, gold, and bronze, along with a colorful vase of pink and purple blooms, punctuate the serene space with color.
 A mullioned window offers a view of the city.

 You have a clear affinity for antiques, and especially antique ceramics.
 How do you like to use them?
 What are your favorites?